jwstadler/angular-jquery-dialog-service/README.md

 angular-jquery-dialog-service
 =============================

 # Overview
 This service allows you to easily work with jQuery UI dialogs from Angular.js.
 A working sample can be viewed on [Plunker][2].
+Although it hasn't been tested, the library should work with most browsers including IE 8, just be sure to check and use the appropriate version of jQuery (see http://jquery.com/browser-support/ for more information) and jQuery UI (see http://jqueryui.com).

 # Methods
 The service exposes three methods for controlling the dialogs.
 These methods are `open()`, `close()`, and `cancel()`.